 John and Nancy Dwyer of Suffolk celebrated their son Manny’s 24th birthday.
 Manny and Mom spent an hour or so on the bow chatting, and later John joined them.
 John and I had something in common in that our boats are both docked at a Suntex marina.
 His is in Portsmouth.

 “I was new to boating and asked the salesman, ‘How does this work, buying a boat?’
 He said to take the asking price and knock it back 60 percent.
 Really?
 So I took it down 70 percent.
 I wound up buying a 310 boat priced at $36,000 for $12,000.
 We’ve had some problems, though.
 The gas tanks developed pinhole leaks in the plastic that led to gas running into the boat.
 The cause was galvanic corrosion from the fasteners of the tanks to the boat.
-They replaced the tanks, but the clean-up was on me.”
-While I was surprised at the scope of the flaw, I was relieved to know that sailboats aren’t the only boats that face mechanical and structural challenges.
+They replaced the tanks, but the clean-up fell to me.”
+What a relief to know that sailboats aren’t the only boats that face mechanical and structural challenges.

 As for the afternoon’s sail, the winds were light so we ferried back and forth between VIMS and Yorktown.
 Everyone had a wonderful time chatting and, in the case of John’s wife Nancy, napping.
 Meanwhile, the outhaul and other boom lines worked flawlessly, gliding over sheaves.